dashingDragon/cafet/README.md

 - [ ] add breakfast menu
 - [ ] add formulas (serving+drink, serving+snack...)
 - [ ] add current orders screen for staffs
-- [ ] send customers notifications when
+- [ ] send customers notifications when their order is ready
 - [ ] add favorites recommendations
 - [ ] recommend trending foods ?
+- [ ] make a day streak system
+- [ ] make a monthly leaderboard of the longest cumulative sandwich size eaten
+- [ ] let user add a custom message with the order (would have to sanitize user input, may be unsafe)